-In specifying the services to be supplied and setting service levels and performance requirements in an SLA for a material outsourcing, the participant needs to factor in its obligations under the ASX [Name of Rules] Operating Rules and ensure that the service provider is obliged to provide the outsourced services in a manner that meets those obligations.
-This could be done by spelling out specific service and performance requirements in the SLA that, if met, will ensure compliance with the ASX [Name of Rules] Operating Rules.
-Alternatively, it could be done by including a general requirement in the SLA that the outsourced activities must be performed to a standard that complies with the ASX [Name of Rules] Operating Rules.
+In specifying the services to be supplied and setting service levels and performance requirements in an SLA for a material outsourcing, the participant needs to factor in its obligations under the ASX Clear Operating Rules and ensure that the service provider is obliged to provide the outsourced services in a manner that meets those obligations.
+This could be done by spelling out specific service and performance requirements in the SLA that, if met, will ensure compliance with the ASX Clear Operating Rules.
+Alternatively, it could be done by including a general requirement in the SLA that the outsourced activities must be performed to a standard that complies with the ASX Clear Operating Rules.

-The SLA for a material outsourcing should address what is to happen if changes are made to the ASX [Name of Rules] Operating Rules during the course of the outsourcing arrangement that affect the services being supplied.
+The SLA for a material outsourcing should address what is to happen if changes are made to the ASX Clear Operating Rules during the course of the outsourcing arrangement that affect the services being supplied.